slsa-framework/oss-na24-slsa-workshop/activities/02/readme.md

 After completing this activity, you should be able to answer the following questions:

 1. What is a release policy?
+2. What invariant is enforced across all policy files?
+Why is it necessary?
-2. What are trusted roots?
+3. What are trusted roots?
 Who configures them?
-3. What is a release attestation?
+4. What is a release attestation?
 Who creates it?
 What information does it contain?
-4. What metadata is needed to verify a release attestation?
-Why is a policy URI not needed in our example?
-Are there cases where it may be needed?
-Why?
+5. What metadata is needed to verify a release attestation?
-5. What improvements can we make to improve UX for teams?
+6. What improvements can we make to improve UX for teams?